-Cost of living provisions for the Fund allows the board of trustees to provide an annual cost of living increase of 2.5% of the eligible retiree's original benefit if certain funding criteria are met.
+As fully described in Title 11 of the Louisiana Revised Statutes, the Fund allows for the payment of permanent benefit increases, also known as cost-of-living adjustments (COLAs), which are funded through investment earnings when recommended by the Board of Trustees and approved by the State Legislature.
+Cost-of-living provisions for the Fund allows the board of trustees to provide an annual cost of living raise of 2.5% of the eligible retiree's original benefit if certain funding criteria are met.
 Members are eligible to receive a cost-of-living adjustment once they have attained the age of sixty and have been retired at least one year.
-Funding criteria for granting cost of living adjustments is dependent on the funded ratio.
+Funding criteria for granting cost-of-living adjustments is dependent on the funded ratio.